What if I should, or could. Do you spend endless hours overthinking simple things? Need to stop overthinking simple decisions?

 If you are looking for a more detailed guide on Stop Overthinking, I would highly recommend Authors Bob Lipton & Lisa MacAllen.
 They currently have two books, both are well written and easy to follow.
 There is “Overthinking” as a starters guide and “Stop Overthinking” for a more advanced level.

-Their covers are well distinguishable, and you can purchase these online in paperback format, and soon to be available on kindle, or audio as well.
+Their covers are well distinguishable, and you can purchase these online in paperback format, Kindle, or audio as well.
 You can also purchase the discounted price for the two books in one bundle here.